-Jajce is an important city of the Yugoslav history since The Second Conference of Anti-Fascist Council of National Liberation of Yugoslavia (AVNOJ) had held and founded federal state of Yugoslavia in this city.
+Jajce is an important city of the Yugoslav history since The Second Conference of Anti-Fascist Council of National Liberation of Yugoslavia (AVNOJ) was held there establishing the Socialist Federal Republic of Yugoslavia.
 In 2003, the Commission for the Protection of National Monuments of Bosnia and Herzegovina registered the Catacombs as a national monument.

-We will visit as well the symbol of the coexistence in Jajce, the Church of St. Mary or the Sultan Suleyman II Mosque.
-From the middle of 19th century, the object is not in use, because through its history, it burned three times.
-Today, only walls remaines of the building.
-Through the history, the object has been used as a church and as a mosque.
-There are reminders that in this object, different religions had prayed.
-Mihrab and the entrance to the mosque at one side and the entrance to the church at the other side.
+We will visit as well the symbol of coexistence in Jajce, the Church of St. Mary or the Sultan Suleyman II Mosque.
+The object is not in use since the mid 19th century when it burned for the last time.
+Today, only the walls remain.
+Throughout history, the object has been used as a church and as a mosque.
+There are still visible reminders of different religions within this object: mihrab and the entrance to the mosque at one side and the entrance to the church at the other side.
 From the northeast side of the object was built the tower of St. Luke.
 It has been built by the domestic masters.
 The bell tower of St. Luke represents the only surviving medieval tower in the continental part of Balkan.
 In 1892, these objects have been declared as a cultural heritage by the Austro-Hungarian government.